Elderly Driver Hits Cycling Children In France, 7 Hospitalised - UrduPoint

 The children were hit on a two-way traffic lane, according to prosecutors, who opened an investigation into unintentional injuries.
 The immediate reason for the collision was not known.

+The mayor's office said the children, who regularly travelled on bicycles, were accompanied by two activity leaders.
+They wore helmets and reflective vests.

+The section of the avenue where the accident took place does not have a cycle lane, according to the town hall.
+"It's planned but not at this time," said Catherine Leonidas, a deputy mayor.

-A local who gave only his first name, Yann, said the woman drove in the opposition direction.
+A resident who gave only his first name, Yann, said the woman drove in the opposite direction.
 "She no longer knew what she was doing," he told AFP.

-The motorist was initially placed in police custody for questioning but was later hospitalised.
+The motorist was initially placed in police custody but was later hospitalised and could not be questioned.

 "The driver, aged 83, tested negative for alcohol and narcotics," regional prosecutor Arnaud Laraize said in a statement.